Dr A. (Aurélie) Lemmens

 Affiliated since 2006

-Aurélie Lemmens is an Associate Professor of Marketing at the Rotterdam School of Management, Erasmus University (The Netherlands) and the Academic Director of the Expert Practice on Customer Analytics at the Erasmus Center for Data Analytics.
+Aurélie Lemmens is a Full Professor at the Rotterdam School of Management, Erasmus University (The Netherlands).
+She holds the Chair in Customer Analytics in the Department of Marketing Management.
+She is also the Academic Director of the Expert Practice on Customer Analytics at the Erasmus Center for Data Analytics.

 She obtained my Ph.D. degree from K.U.
 Leuven (Belgium), after obtaining an MSc as Business Engineer at Solvay Business School (Belgium).
 Before joining RSM, she held appointments at the Erasmus School of Economics in Rotterdam and Tilburg University (The Netherlands).
 She has also been a visiting scholar at Harvard Business School (USA).